FarronF/limerick-council-meetings/meetings/2025/05/19-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 22nd April 2025.md

 backdrop of King John’s Castle was another highlight.

-**The expenditure budget for Riverfest 2024 is as follows.**

-**Fashionfest** held for the first time at Gardens International on Friday evening.
+**The expenditure budget for Riverfest 2024 is as follows.Fashionfest** held for the first time at Gardens International on Friday evening.
 A sold out

 180 capacity event.
 The event showcased LSAD fashion students alongside established